green-fox-academy/uhu-project/README.md

 ALTER USER postgres WITH PASSWORD 'postgres';
 ```
 after this, change back the aut method in `pg_hba.conf` to `md5`
-to create the local database use normal sql commands, or here is the help
+to create the local database use normal sql commands, or use the following commands
 ```
 CREATE DATABASE uhu;
 ```